-The following table shows Belong’s $65 Unlimited Standard Plus plan.
+The following table shows MyRepublic’s Unlimited NBN Home Fast 100/20 BYO plan.
 Use our comparison tool to see plans from a range of other providers.
-This is a product from a referral partner.

 Which NBN speed do I need?

-Not every provider will offer each speed to customers, and not every customer will be able to connect to the fastest NBN 100 plans – the speeds available to you will depend on the NBN connection type offered at your address, although most homes can connect to NBN 12, NBN 25 and NBN 50.
+Not every provider will offer each speed, and not every customer will be able to connect to the fastest NBN 100 plans – the speeds available to you will depend on the connection type at your address, although most homes can connect to NBN 12, NBN 25 and NBN 50.

 Here’s how each speed tier varies.

 - Downloads of up to 12Mbps/uploads of up to 1Mbps